Chili sauce and paste: Philippines

 The generic term for dipping sauces in the Philippines is sawsawan, which may or may not include chilis.
-Unlike sauces in other Southeast Asian regions, most sawsawan are not prepared beforehand, but has to be assembled on the table according to the preferences of the diner.
+Unlike sauces in other Southeast Asian regions, most sawsawan are not prepared beforehand, but are assembled at the table according to the preferences of the diner.
 As such, chilis are usually optional.
 However, there are also native sauces and pastes which utilize chilis as main ingredients.

-The most common is the traditional Filipino sweet and sour sauce known as agre dulce (or agri dulci) which is made from cornstarch, salt, sugar, labuyo chilis, and tomato or banana ketchup.
+The most common is the traditional Filipino sweet and sour sauce known as agre dulce (or agri dulci), which is made from cornstarch, salt, sugar, labuyo chilis, and tomato or banana ketchup.
 It is the traditional dipping sauces of fried dishes like lumpia or okoy.

 A similar sauce used for fried street food appetizers is known simply as "manong's sauce" or "fishball sauce".
 It is named after manong, a term of respect used for an older man in Tagalog and the most common way of addressing street food vendors.
 It is made with flour or cornstarch, sugar, soy sauce, garlic, labuyo chilis, ground pepper, and muscovado or brown sugar.
-Lime or lemon-flavored carbonated softdrinks may also be used.
+Lime or lemon-flavored carbonated soft drinks may also be used.

-Another spicy condiment used for street food is the "siomai sauce" or "chili garlic sauce".
+Another spicy condiment used for street food is "siomai sauce" or "chili garlic sauce".
 It is usually eaten with Philippine siomai.
 It uses minced labuyo chilis, garlic, and powdered dried shrimp or finely minced meat simmered in water and then oil.
-It takes on a flavor similar to Chinese Chili oil infused dim sum sauces, which is its ultimate origin.
+It takes on a flavor similar to Chinese chili oil-infused dim sum sauces, which are its ultimate origin.
 It is typically spritzed with calamansi before eating.

-Among the Maranao people, another notable condiment is the palapa, a very spicy condiment made from sakurab (native scallions), ginger, turmeric, and labuyo chilis.
+Among the Maranao people, another notable condiment is palapa, a very spicy condiment made from sakurab (native scallions), ginger, turmeric, and labuyo chilis.
 It is an ubiquitous accompaniment to Maranao meals.